salatine/kokominity/README.md

 # kokominity
-a simple website, you can view it on https://kokominity.netlify.app/
+a simple website about kokomi, viewable at https://kokominity.netlify.app/.